jbakse/compform_site/content/procedures/index.md

 ### Controllability

 - Does your program expose any user parameters?
-- Do you want explore the parameter space manually?
+- Do you want to explore the parameter space manually?
 - Do you want to have tight control over the results or should everything work automatically?

 ### Expressivity and Diversity